The changes you can expect in the end stages of life

 Reduced need for food and drink

-When someone starts to die, their body no longer has the same need for food and drink as before.
-The body’s metabolism slows down and the body can’t digest food very well or take the goodness from it.
-People stop drinking, and although their mouth may look dry, it’s not a sign they are dehydrated.
-Gently moistening the mouth with a damp sponge and applying lip salve will give comfort.
+When someone starts to die their body no longer has the same need for food and drink.
+This is because metabolism slows down and the body can’t digest food very well or take goodness from it.
+People may stop drinking and although their mouth may look dry, it’s not necessarily a sign they are dehydrated.
+Applying lip salve and artificial spray will give comfort.

 Withdrawing from the world